 4. Convenes and chairs the Academic Council.

-(2) The President is elected by the Assembly among the members of the Academic Council for a period of 3 years and can be re-elected without limitations.
+(2) The President is elected by the Assembly among the members of the Academic Council for a period of 2+2 years.

 Art.
-30. (1) The Academic Council consists of 7 members from all parts of the world.
-They are elected by the Assembly for a period of three years and are re-elected in the principle of succession and renewal.
+30. (1) The Academic Council consists of 7 members from worldwide.
+They are elected by the Assembly for a period of 2+2 years.
+Part of the council will be reelected every 2 years.

 (2) The President (IAA Academician) of the International Academy of Architecture is a member of the Academic Council and manages its activities.

 (3) The Academic Council elaborates and controls the execution of all programs of the Academy.

 (4) The Academic Council nominates the candidates for members of the Academy and admits for membership the professors and corporations.